 For recovering deleted files from your Android device with any Android Recovery software, or accessing the files stored on your Android phone from computer, you should first connect Android to PC either with a USB cable or through Bluetooth or Wi-Fi.

 In this article, we will explain how to connect Android phone to PC by using a USB cable or via wireless connection like AirDroid, Bluetooth, or the Microsoft Your Phone app.
 Read on to learn more details.

 Part 1.
 How to Connect Android Phone to PC with USB

-Before connecting your Android phone to PC, please make sure you have enabled USB debugging on the device.
+The most common way to connect an Android phone to PC is to use a USB cable.
+It is very easy, but you need make sure that you have enabled USB debugging on the device.
 If you don’t know how to do this, please first refer to Part 2.

 Part 2.
 How to Enable USB Debugging on Android Devices

 The Android USB Debugging mode is part of the Developer Options in Android devices.
 It is a set of options that app developers can use to make sure that their apps are working as they should and diagnose any problem that may arise.

 There are usually strict rules governing what you can do when a device is connected via USB.
 For instance, you are not usually allowed to modify the device in any way or give it commands that may change its function.

 But when you switch to USB debugging mode, you open a control channel meant for the Android Software Development Kit (SDK), allowing you to see what is happening with the device on the PC in real-time.